“I have a dream.”

 1. It’s not what you get, but who you become

-Great words from Tony Robbins.
-In our hyper-materialistic world, success is gauged by wheels and white-picket fences.
-But the Mercedes will rust, and the house will need to be repainted; but the habits and characteristics you’ve cultivated on the way to earning those possessions — they’ll last a lifetime.
+In our hyper-materialistic world, success is gauged by hot-wheels and white-picket fences.
+But the Mercedes will rust, and the house will need renovation.
+However, the habits and characteristics you’ve cultivated on the way to earning those possessions — they will last a lifetime.

 Rather than see personal development as a byproduct of success, see success as a byproduct of personal development.
 Einstein said, “Try not to become a person of success, but rather a person of value.”
 The latter will bring the former.